chbhargavi2/Gentle-Journeys-Insights-into-Tourism-Management/README.md

 3. **Set Up the MySQL Database**
    - Open MySQL Workbench.
    - Create a new database named `travel_tourism_db`.
-   - Import the SQL script provided in the repository.
+   - Import the SQL script provided in the repository(refer to TMS.txt).

 4. **Configure Database in Code**
    - Open the Java file where database connection is set up (typically a `Conn.java`).